Feat-FeAR/logSpace/content/docs/devel/hugo.md

 ---

 # Hugo
-__Hugo__ is a fast and easy-to-use static website generator written in __Go__ that renders a complete HTML website (just like _The log_Space_ you are browsing right now) starting from content and templates written in __Markdown__ (such as [the source of this page](https://github.com/Feat-FeAR/logSpace/blob/main/content/docs/devel/hugo.md?plain=1)).
-Since Hugo generates static HTML files, it is a great choice if you need a lightweight, high-performance website without the complexity of CMS, database, and related server-side processing.
+__Hugo__ is a fast and easy-to-use static website generator written in __Go__ that renders a complete HTML website (just like the one you are browsing right now) starting from content and templates written in __Markdown__ (such as [the source of this page](https://github.com/Feat-FeAR/logSpace/blob/main/content/docs/devel/hugo.md?plain=1)).
+Since Hugo generates static HTML files, it is a great choice if you need a lightweight, high-performance website, without the complexity of CMS, databases, and related server-side processing.

 This is a concise tutorial on how to make a website via __Hugo__, working in a pure Windows environment.
-To this purpose, all of the following commands are intended to be issued from `PowerShell` (tested on _PowerShell v7.3.9_ and above) and __NOT__ from `Windows PowerShell`, which is a different application (😱).
+To this purpose, all of the following commands are intended to be issued from `PowerShell` (tested on _PowerShell v7.3.9_ and above) and __NOT__ from `Windows PowerShell`, which is a different application
+(😱).
 Nevertheless, most of these commands also apply without any modifications to a pure Linux/Bash environment, the only exceptions being those few overtly Win-specific commands such as `winget` (the Microsoft’s official package manager for Windows) or `Set-Location` (to change drive letter).

-In any case, when running __Hugo__ in a Windows environment, my advice is to use __PS__ as the CLI instead of __WSL__, since, with my _ManjaroWSL2_, the change detector for the real-time rendering of the site never worked that well.
+In any case, when running __Hugo__ in a Windows environment, my advice is to use __PS__ as the CLI instead of __WSL__, since, at least with my _ManjaroWSL2_, the change detector for the real-time rendering of the site never worked that well.

 {{< hint warning >}}
 __Working Directory__
 Throughout this tutorial, the working directory `.` will always represent the _site root directory_.
 {{< /hint >}}

 ---